singhsahilzeeve/Zeeve-read-the-docs/source/ZeeveOverview.md

 ## Dashboard

-> This is the dashboard page of Zeeve where you can see your Networks, Nodes, deployed product details, [Node](./Glossary.html#node) Disk Usage, Node Statistics, and all activity logs.
+> This is the dashboard page of Zeeve where you can see your Networks, Nodes, deployed product details, [Node](./Glossary.html#node) Disk Usage, Node Statistics, and all activity logs

 ## Networks